 To put this number into perspective, 20,000 homes is less than a year's worth of housing starts in the region, or a few years of development in Vancouver.
 It's a good start, but it's nowhere near enough to solve our housing crisis, so putting building homes on hold while we fill those houses would be counterproductive.

 In the long term, a more permissive housing policy would mean that we have enough homes for long-term residents and people who are willing to pay property taxes without consuming the usual amount of services.

-Sometimes, estimates of the number unoccupied units are conflated with the purpose built rental vacancy rate, a statistic published by the Canada Mortgage Housing Corporation that measures the amount of slack in the rental housing market specifically.
+Sometimes, estimates of the number of unoccupied units are conflated with the purpose built rental vacancy rate, a statistic published by the Canada Mortgage Housing Corporation that measures the amount of slack in the rental housing market.
 This number is very small (less than 1%), meaning that prospective tenants have few choices while landlords have many choices, which puts upward pressure on rents that should be alleviated by increasing the pace of rental housing construction.

-In a word: no. None of the founding members of AHV work in the real estate industry.
+No. None of the founding members of AHV work in the real estate industry.
 Most real estate developers aren’t lobbying for the policy reforms we want – many established developers benefit from complex, arcane rezoning processes that discourage competition from smaller builders with less political expertise.
 A Vancouver where it’s easy to build more housing is also a Vancouver where developers face far more competition.